 Example: If you allow HTTP inbound in a NACL, this does not automatically ALLOW HTTP outbound.
 You need to explicitly ALLOW HTTP outbound as well.

 This is different from the security groups, which are stateful.
-In a SG, Once you allow HTTP inbound (request), the corresponding outbound HTTP (response) is automatically allowed even if there is no such rule created.
+In a SG, Once you allow HTTP inbound (request), the request’s corresponding outbound HTTP (response) is automatically allowed even if there is no such rule created.

 Use ephemeral (temporary) ports on outbound rules only

 You can DENY (block) ip addresses using NACLs.
 This is not possible thru SGs.
 SGs only ALLOW.
 So if you want to BLOCK IP address then do it in the ACL, because security group doesn’t have deny rules.